Close Menu

 Thanks for Smoking

-Many legal experts believe the AFFF lawsuit could eclipse that of the 1998 Tobacco Masters Settlement
+Many legal experts believe the AFFF lawsuit could eclipse that of the 1998 Tobacco Masters Settlement.

 The ruling set a precedent for future class action lawsuits.
 Four leading cigarette manufacturers were ordered to pay the U.S. states $206 billion in damages.
 A further $1.5 billion was meant for an anti-smoking campaign.